 Are you ready to launch your writing career?
 You’ll need an online presence where readers can find you.
-In this class, we’ll work through the step-by-step process of setting up the typical three-page author website.
-Plus, we will explore how to start a blog and examine ways to keep a blog fresh and successful.
-Students should plan to bring a laptop to class to complete in-class exercises.
+In this class, we’ll work through the step-by-step process of setting up an author website and blog.
+Learn how to navigate and manage your online presence on the free platform WordPress.com.

 You’ve written a great book, but the query letter/literary agent/publisher game isn’t your cup of tea.
 Have you considered self-publishing?
 With print-on-demand, it's easier than ever to get your book into print—and e-books are even easier!
 From platform choice to formatting and cover design, this workshop will answer your questions and walk you through the process of getting your manuscript ready to market in both print and e-book formats.

 July 29 @ 1:00 pm EDT - 3:30 pm EDT

 Thinking of starting a blog?
 It’s a great way to get your writing out into the world and build an audience.
 In this class we will explore how to start a blog and examine ways to keep a blog fresh and successful.
 Learn best practices for writing headlines, finding topics, crafting strong blog posts, promoting your blog and more.